wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-hybrid/includes/move-users.md

 To move users between on-premises and the cloud (whether to Teams or to Skype for Business Online), use either the **Move-CsUser** cmdlet or the Skype for Business Admin Control Panel, both of which are on-premises tools.
 These tools support three different move paths:

 - From Skype for Business Server (on-premises) to Skype for Business Online.
 - From Skype for Business Server (on-premises) directly to Teams Only (which also moves them to Skype for Business Online).
-The option to move directly from on-premises to Teams Only is available in Skype for Business Server 2019 as well as Cumulative Update 8 for Skype for Business Server 2015.
+The option to move directly from on-premises to Teams Only is available in Skype for Business Server 2019 and Cumulative Update 8 for Skype for Business Server 2015.
 Organizations using earlier versions of Skype for Business Server can move users to Teams Only by first moving them to Skype for Business Online, and then applying the TeamsOnly mode to these users once they are online.
 - From online (whether Teams Only or not), to on-premises.

 ## Required administrative credentials